annybearlee/linebot/README.md

 Add the Bot on LINE

-Search for the bot name (有事找雪雪) in the LINE app or scan the QR code provided in your LINE Developer Console.
+Search for the bot name (有事找熊熊) in the LINE app or scan the QR code provided in your LINE Developer Console.

 Interact with the Bot

-Type 待辦 ("To-Do") to manage tasks.
+Type "to-Do" to manage tasks.

 Play games like 猜數字 ("Guess the Number") or 21點 ("21-Point Blackjack").

-Type 疑難雜症 ("Help") to ask questions or get assistance.
+Type "help" to ask questions or get assistance.

-File Structure

-chatbot.

-Built with love by Anny Lee.
+## Built with love by Anny Lee.